khuyentran1401/customer_segmentation/step3/README.md

 * Understand the relationships between different functions
 * Know which functions are being executed
 * Understand the duration of one function compared to other functions
-* Version the flow, which enables to go back and forth between different versions

 ## Disadvantages
 * Cannot observe the outputs of each task